maumay/Java-Projects/JFlowOpen/README.md

 To us this library you need to build the archives and documentation from this source repository.
 To build the latest version on Windows do the following:

-1. Clone this repository
+1. Clone the parent repository (this project is only a subproject).
-2. Make sure the pwd is the directory containing gradle.bat
+2. Navigate to the directory containing the gradlew executable in the terminal.
-3. Run the command `gradlew clean build` in the command prompt
+3. Run the command `./gradlew :JFlow:clean :JFlow:build` (use `gradlew :JFlow:clean :JFlow:build`` if running windows).

-The jars (including source and javadoc) will be built in `build/libs` directory and an uncompressed version of the documentation ready to be viewed in a browser will be built in the `build/docs/javadoc` directory.
-If you are using Unix simply substitute the command prompt instruction for the following command in the Terminal `./gradlew clean build`.
+The jars (including source and Javadoc) will be built in `JFlow/build/libs` directory and an uncompressed version of the documentation ready to be viewed in a browser will be built in the `JFlow/build/docs/javadoc` directory.